The Biggest Trends in the Beverage Industry Right Now

 Breaking down the data by issues of interest is easy.
 Using Brandwatch Analytics you can use rules to search for keywords relating to the different subjects and categorize the data to analyze later.

-How did our dear manager Arsene Wenger fair after the game?
+How did our dear manager Arsene Wenger fare after the game?